-The first real book I worked on, ROQNROL, wasn’t born out of solitude or self-expression.
+The first real book I worked on wasn’t born out of solitude or self-expression.
+It was a sales communication training manual, developed when I was working in sales at a Fortune 500 company.
 It came from collaboration.
 Interviews.
 Whiteboards.
 Conversations that stretched late into the day.
 I wasn’t trying to say something personal.
-I was working in sales at a Fortune 500 company, and the training department was doing it all wrong.
-I knew I could do better: To train salespeople how to communicate better with their customers.
+I was training salespeople how to communicate better with their customers.

 So, I was trying to translate experience.
-To listen closely enough that what people were doing instinctively could be turned into language someone else could use.
+To listen closely enough, so that what people were doing instinctively could be turned into language someone else could use.
 That book came from a team, from a shared problem, from a practical need.
 It taught me discipline.
 Responsibility.
 How to get out of my own way and let the material speak through structure.
-I learned how to write for others before I learned how to write for myself.
 And that training reached hundreds of people in the corporate world.
 And I’m proud of that.

 Then everything stopped.